sethw611/Code-Examples/README.md

-# R-Examples
+# Code Examples
-Examples of R Code I have written for performing a variety of statistical analyses.
+Examples of code I have written for performing a variety of statistical analyses.